 Also known as a “canister load cell,” a compression load cell is the most fundamental type of load cell.
 It is used primarily as an industrial scale to measure the weight of a load that is placed on it.
 It gets its name from its canister-like shape.

 Some of these types are made only for compression, while others are available for both compression and tension.
-The center hole allows part of the structure to pass through the load cell if needed.
-Some models have additional through-holes arranged around the center hole for additional mechanical connections.
+The centre hole allows part of the structure to pass through the load cell if needed.
+Some models have additional through-holes arranged around the centre hole for additional mechanical connections.